PDOK/data.labs.pdok.nl/publications/SDWBP-Kadaster.md

 Test | Conforms?
 ---|---
 Check that hyperlinks use typed relationships, and that link relation type can be located in order to determine how to interpret the hyperlink. | <ul><li>- [x] </li></ul>
-Check that the source and target of the hyperlink are Spatial Things, unless the link relation type definition indicates that this should be otherwise (e.g. when relating a Spatial Thing to its geometry). | <ul><li>- [x] </li></ul>
+Check that the source and target of the hyperlink are Spatial Things, unless the link relation type definition indicates that this should be otherwise (e.g. when relating a Spatial Thing to its geometry). | :ballot_box_with_check:

 ### [Best Practice 11: Provide information on the changing nature of spatial things](https://www.w3.org/TR/sdw-bp/#desc-changing-properties)

 #### Conformance statement
-Does not conform
+Does not conform, mostly.

 ### [Best Practice 12: Expose spatial data through 'convenience APIs'](https://www.w3.org/TR/sdw-bp/#convenience-apis)

 #### Conformance statement
-Conforms
+Mostly does not conform, with a few exceptions

 ### [Best Practice 13: Include spatial metadata in dataset metadata](https://www.w3.org/TR/sdw-bp/#spatial-info-dataset-metadata)

 #### Conformance statement
-Does not conform
+Conforms, through metadata records in the [national geo register](https://nationaalgeoregister.nl)

 ### [Best Practice 14: Describe the positional accuracy of spatial data](https://www.w3.org/TR/sdw-bp/#desc-accuracy)